DebalB/Python_public/fcnn_object_detector_pytorch/Readme.md

 # Using FCNN Receptive Fields for Object Detection

-This implementation dscribes an approach to create an **Object Detection** model from a pretrained **Image Classification** model in PyTorch.
+This implementation describes an approach to create an **Object Detection** model from a pretrained **Image Classification** model in PyTorch.

 The idea and the implementation presented in this post are built using concepts of **CNN Receptive Fields, Backpropagation and Fully Convolutional Networks**.